conradhalling/jekyll-theme-chirpy/_posts/2023-09-24-cape-cod-2023-day-one.md

 from Designers Road, I waited for a gap in the traffic and walked my bike across the four highway lanes.

-Designers Road was an unpaved lane between houses that crossed east to Old Kings Highway.
+Designers Road was an unpaved lane between houses that crossed east from Route 6 to Old Kings Highway.
 As I rode slowly east, I came upon a large puddle in the road that was maybe twenty feet long.
 I carefully rode into the puddle, thinking it would not be too bad if I rode slowly, only to have my front wheel drop into a pothole.
 The water was lapping at the bottoms of my front panniers, and I thought I was going to fall off my bike.
 But I was able to keep going forward, and I pedaled out of the puddle without getting wet.

 I turned right on Old Kings Highway and rode south past Wellfleet Hollow Campground on the left to the intersection with Route 6, where I was less than a